yelenagotraining/BDD/README.md

 # BDD
-Books written by BDD Creator.
+Books written by creator of BDD approach.